“Which Way Is Your Warrior Facing – An Operational Manual for Current Serving and Veterans Transitioning into Civilian Life”

 Let me show you how to unload your burden in an emotionally healthy way.
 You can lean on your loved ones for support without pushing them away or causing them pain.
-I’ll help you to get rid of the claymore entirely and find better coping mechanisms to ease the transition to civilian life.
-I’ll support you to orientate your Warrior.
-I have dedicated my psychological career to helping others make the transition and now want to share my findings and techniques with you.
+Through reading the book and engaging with the exercises and reflections you may find better coping mechanisms to ease the transition to civilian life.
+The book will support you to orientate your Warrior, define your territory and navigate forward into constructive change.
+I have dedicated my psychological career to helping others make the transition and now want to share my findings, understandings and techniques with you.

 In this book I’ll show you how to:

-I keep my book practical and I translate important neurological concepts into simple operational terms.
+I keep my book practical and I translate important strategies, neuroscience and brain based concepts into simple military operational terms.
 I want you to understand that you can still embody the qualities of a warrior in your civilian life and you can use the lessons you learned during combat to grow and change.
 I’ll help you leave the soldiering life behind and finally lay your burden down.